hollasch/LSON/README.md

     [ 0→500 1→548 2→23 3→897 ... ]

-Another example, this time using named nodes:
+Another example, this time using node names:

     [
         shock → denial